kvark/mint/README.md

 This library provides standard mathematical types used in computer graphics.
 Its only purpose is to serve as a standard and interoperability language between various components of [rust-gamedev](http://arewegameyet.com/categories/math/) ecosystem that happen to expose math-related types on their API.
 There are no operations defined for the types other than for the means of conversion from/into external types.
+Serde support is available through the `serde` feature.

 ## Types